Written by: Natalia Brown

 Frustrated with the incredible waste she saw as a Victoria’s Secret Designer, Colleen quit her job and founded TheFullEdit.
 This professional closet editing service helps people cut their individual fashion waste, resells high-quality pieces, and up-cycles fabrics.
 She brings over 13 years of NYC design experience to her endeavors—having worked with fashion and lifestyle companies such as VSPINK, C2C, Tesla, StartUpFashion, the NBA, Elle, Nylon, and Glamour.

 Ana Meira is our strategy-savvy, creative media guru.
-With her innovative ideas and strong brand-development experience, she has revamped our online media presence and overall reach by making DFO resources more readily and aesthetically accessible!
+With her innovative ideas and brand development experience, she has revamped our online media presence.
+She’s the person to thank for all these aesthetically pleasing and accessible online resources!
 She is also a proud advocate for land and resource conservation as a board member of the Florida National Parks Association.

 Fun Fact: Ana has skills that transcend beyond our borders!
 She speaks English, Spanish, Galician, Italian, French and Portuguese.

-Maddie Kaufman got involved with DFO by attending a collaborative dive trip between DFO and Rescue a Reef (RAR).
-At this event, recreational divers helped to plant 100 corals and remove 200+ lbs of debris!
-She went on to work at South Beach Divers and become a PADI divemaster, volunteer as the DFO outreach coordinator, and volunteer in the coral restoration lab that runs RAR.
+Maddie Kaufman got involved with Debris Free Oceans after attending a collaborative dive trip we co-hosted with Rescue a Reef (RAR).
+At this event, recreational divers helped to plant 100 corals and remove 200+ pounds of debris!
+She went on to work at South Beach Divers and become a PADI divemaster, volunteer as our Outreach Coordinator, and volunteer in the University of Miami Coral Restoration Lab that runs RAR.

 Fun Fact: Maddie ended up living with Katy (her dive buddy from this trip) for two years, and she is now dating Dalton (RAR Program Manager).
 We can’t help but wonder where she would be if she hadn’t had joined us for that trip!

 Maddie spearheaded our Dive Against Debris program, through which we’ve been able to run monthly reef cleanups out of the Miami Beach marina and collect and submit debris data to PADI Project AWARE and the Florida Department of Environmental Protection.
 DFO is one of the only groups to run these dives regularly in Miami-Dade County!